 - Any and all legal agreements required

-Back-and-forth processes to get these details right extend the entire sales process and exhaust both parties involved.
+Back-and-forth processes to get the above details right extend the entire sales process and exhaust all parties involved.

-You can ensure a signed contract and satisfied clients by having a complete and thorough understanding of the company’s needs, goals, and expectations.
+You can ensure that you get a written contract signed and have satisfied clients by having a complete and thorough understanding of the company’s needs, goals, and expectations.

 Plus, if you don’t have a clear understanding of when the client would like a solution in place, you may end up taking your time putting together a contract, too.

-For instance, if they need to determine which product or service package to learn more about, include a smaller deadline for this in the timeline.
+For instance, if they need to determine which product or service package to learn more about, include a shorter deadline for this in the timeline.

 Depending upon the nature of a deal or sale, you may have promised the client additional deals or values such as:

 - Fee/cost transparency

 - More information about the product or service